SlenderStone/MessageHandler.Documentation/api.md

 ## Passing in the acces token

-Once you have an access token, you need to pass that token into each subsequent request that requires authorization using the authorization header, specifying a Base64 encoded bearer value, like this:
+Once you have an access token, you need to pass that token into each subsequent request that requires authorization using the authorization header like this:

-`Authorization: "Bearer Base64Encode(access_token)"`
+`Authorization: "Bearer access_token"`